Upendra J. Chivukula: Franklin Township

+New Jersey General Assembly

+In 2001, Chivukula was elected to a two-year term in the New Jersey General Assembly.
+He was re-elected in 2003, 2005, 2007, 2009, 2011, and 2013.

-Chivukula served as the New Jersey General Assembly's Deputy Speaker from 2007 to 2014.
+Chivukula served as the New Jersey General Assembly's deputy speaker from 2007 to 2014.
 Chivukula was noted for being a progressive legislator and, in coordination with Congressman Rush D. Holt Jr., pushed through reforms to invest in clean energy, infrastructure projects, and high-tech manufacturing jobs.

-Chivukula served on the Franklin Township Council from 1998 to 2005.
-He was first elected to represent the 5th Council Ward in 1997, and won re-election to his 5th Ward seat in 2001.
-He served as the township deputy mayor in 1998 and as mayor in 2000.

-In Franklin Township, he has also served on the Franklin Township Community Foundation, Finance Oversight Committee, Traffic Management Committee, Fire Prevention Board, Emergency Life Support Delivery, Integrated Communications Committee, Emergency Management, Franklin Township Planning Board, Economic Development Committee, Community / Senior Center Steering Committee and the Bicentennial Celebration Committee.
-Chivukula has served on the Somerset County Affordable Housing Board of Trustees and the Middlesex County Cultural and Historic Commission.
-He was appointed by then Governor of New Jersey James Florio to be a Public Member of the New Jersey State Board of Social Work Examiners, where he served from 1994 to 1997.

-He was a member of the delegation to the Democratic National Convention in 1996, 2000, 2008, and 2012 and was an alternate delegate in 2004.
+He was a delegate to the Democratic National Convention in 1996, 2000, 2008, and 2012 and was an alternate delegate in 2004.

 Chivukula was one of New Jersey's presidential electors casting the state's Electoral College votes after the 2004 presidential election; New Jersey's electors cast their ballots on December 13, 2004, in the State House Annex in Trenton, where all 15 votes were cast for Democratic Party candidate John Kerry.

+2012 and 2014 congressional campaigns

-On November 6, 2012, he ran for Congress against Republican incumbent U.S. Representative Leonard Lance to represent New Jersey's 7th congressional district in the United States House of Representatives.
-He was defeated in the heavily Republican district 57%–40% with a vote of 175,662 to 123,057.
+In 2012, Chivukula ran for United States House of Representatives against Republican incumbent Leonard Lance in New Jersey's 7th congressional district.
+He was defeated in the heavily Republican district by a vote of 175,662 to 123,057.

-On June 3, 2014, he ran for Congress against NJ state Assemblywoman Bonnie Watson Coleman, NJ state Senator Linda R. Greenstein, and physicist Andrew Zwicker in the Democratic primary for New Jersey's 12th congressional district in the United States House of Representatives, to succeed retiring Congressman Rush D. Holt Jr. Chivukula came in third place in the primary with 21.8%, losing to Watson Coleman and Greenstein, who received 43% and 27.8% of the primary vote, respectively.

-Chivukula received a B.E.E. from College of Engineering, Guindy (now part of Anna University) in electrical engineering and an M.E.E. degree from City College of New York in electrical engineering.
-He was born in Nellore, India, and currently resides in Somerset, New Jersey.
+In 2014, Chivukula ran for the House again, standing for the open seat created by Rush Holt Jr.'s retirement.
+He finished second behind assemblywoman Bonnie Watson Coleman and state senator Linda R. Greenstein.